 Coquitlam holds its annual Remembrance Day event on November 11th near Blue Mountain Park which is located at 975 King Albert Avenue.
 There’s usually a parade followed by ceremonies at the Cenotaph in the park.

 Before the parade people typically gather along Veterans Way in front of the park.
-Over 1,000 people turn out for the event in normal years, and there are usually at least a couple of military vehicles on display for people to look at.
+Over 1,000 people attend the event, and there are usually at least a couple of military vehicles on display for people to check out.

 The parade itself is short.
 It starts at Como Lake School just a block down the road.
 Up to 100 or so veterans, RCMP officers and cadets participate in the procession.
 There is also a small marching band.